-Joining the growing ranks of modern Chinese available on Beaufort Street, Dainty Dowager’s specialises in Hong Kong style roasted meat.
+Joining the growing ranks of modern Chinese available on Beaufort Street, Dainty Dowager’s specialises in Hong Kong-style roasted meat.
 Choose from roasted duck, crispy pork or char siu style BBQ pork (delicious), or a combination of all three.
-Other offerings include Sichuan fried chicken wings and roast duck bao, or ask for the dumpling of the day!
+Other offerings include nahm jim fried chicken wings and tofu bao, or ask for the dumpling of the day.

 Need we say more than ‘pasta by the metre’ to entice you to this airy Beaufort Street restaurant?
-Solo Pasta is putting a creative spin on the Italian staple; choose from classic, beetroot or spinach pasta, choose your length, and then choose from tomato, cream or olive oil based sauces.
-It’s hard to go wrong with their sauces, but the pork and kale meatballs are seriously good, as is the pumpkin puree!
+Solo Pasta is putting a creative spin on the Italian staple; select from classic, beetroot or spinach pasta, choose your length and then choose from tomato, cream or olive oil-based sauces.
+It’s hard to go wrong with their sauces, but the chilli prawns, garlic and cherry tomatoes is seriously good, as is the pumpkin puree.

 The Modern Eatery